DivyaratanPopli/Kinship_Inference/README.md

 # Subsetting individuals for estimation of p_0

 In many cases the user may have samples that are very low coverage or highly contaminated, and the user would like to exclude these samples while estimating p_0 (background diversity in the population).
 To do this run kingaroo with target file (-T) containing only the samples that you want to use in estimation of p_0.
 From this run you will get output file hmm_parameters/p_0.txt containing p_0 and filtered_windows.txt containing list of windows with lot of noise.
 Now you can run kingaroo in another folder with the target file (-T) containing all the samples that you want to include for relatedness analysis using options -p_0 [the value in "hmm_parameters/p_0.txt"] -n [location of "filtered_windows.txt"].
 Then run kin with the option -p [the value in hmm_parameters/p_0.txt].

+# Limitations

+This software assumes one single population.
+If there is structure in your dataset, apply KIN and KINgaroo to sub-populations independently.
+The current implementation requires atleast 3 samples, and not more than around 150 samples.